 If the ware shrinks more than the underglaze it will flake off.
 Similarly, the ware will shrink when it is fired.
 Therefore, the underglaze needs to shrink at the same rate to avoid flaking.

 Unlike underglaze, overglaze does not contain clay particles as such.
 Glaze has ingredients, including the minerals alumina and silica that are derived from clay.
-However, they are not of themselves clay particles.
+However, they are not made from clay particles themselves.

 Alumina is used to stiffen glaze so that when it is in its melted state, it does not simply slide off the pottery being fired.
 Silica is a glass-forming component in the glaze.